tomohisa/dcb-events.github.io/docs/topics/aggregates.md

-The idea of DCB started with the goal of [killing the Aggregate](https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-1-I-am-here-to-kill-the-aggregate.html){:target="_blank"}.
+The idea of DCB started with the goal of killing the Aggregate [:octicons-link-external-16:](https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-1-I-am-here-to-kill-the-aggregate.html){:target="_blank" .small}.

 This article aims to explain our interpretation of the Aggregate pattern and why we consider it problematic.